taehoryu/arepo-tutorial/source/Session3.rst

 Overview
 ================================================================
 In this session, we will prepare for practice sessions.
 The codes that you will need are ``AREPO`` and ``Arepo-snap-util``.
 ``Arepo-snap-util`` is an analysis package designed and developed for ``AREPO`` simulations, which you will need to read output data and make plots from the data.
 Some of the steps enumerated here would be different depending on which machines you are on.
 Sections containing something only specific for the MPA cluster (except for directory paths) will be indicated with [*MPA].
+Also the path to your directory on the MPA cluster will be indicated as ``<MPA_path_to_your_directory>``.

 Download
 =========